EdgeLake/edgelake.github.io/docs/southbound/message_broker.md

 <ul>
     <li><a href="#subscribing-to-a-third-party-broker">External Broker</a> - Subscribe to a third-party MQTT or Kafka broker</li>
     <li><a href="#configuring-an-anylog-node-as-a-message-broker">Message Broker</a> - receiving published data from a client using standard APIs like MQTT.</li>
-    <li><a href="#anylog-as-a-broker-receiving-rest-commands">REST as Message Broker</a> - receiving REST commands and mapping the data to the needed schema based on the provided topic.</li>
+    <li><a href="#edgelake-as-a-broker-receiving-rest-commands">REST as Message Broker</a> - receiving REST commands and mapping the data to the needed schema based on the provided topic.</li>
 </ul>

 In all cases, user are able to do the following: